 The Homeless Children’s Education Fund was founded in 1999 by retired Executive Director of the Allegheny Intermediate Unit (AIU), Joe Lagana; Executive Assistant of the AIU, Becky Rogers; Executive Assistant of Pittsburgh Public Schools, Veronica Edwards; Vice President of Adelphia Communications, Tony Accamando; and Vice President of Lincoln Investments, Jerry Wozniak.
 Upon discovering over 500 children were experiencing homelessness in Allegheny County, the group decided to take action.

-From its beginning, HCEF has operated with the belief that community collaboration is essential in helping our children and youth overcome the obstacles of homelessness, develop resilience, and reach their full potential in life and learning.
+From the beginning, HCEF has operated with the belief that community collaboration is essential in helping children and youth overcome the obstacles of homelessness, develop resilience, and reach their full potential in life and learning.
 Community members have the opportunity to contribute their time, talents, and treasures to this cause while becoming knowledgeable advocates.
 We are grateful to all who have built our programs.

 We have come a long way from the single learning center at Womanspace East; HCEF now partners with more than 27 agencies serving families experiencing homelessness and continues to expand and improve the quality of its services.
 After helping shape the organization, Dr. Lagana is now retired from the board, and HCEF is led by Chief Executive Officer, AJ Jefferson.